SAP-samples/teched2023-DA161/exercises/ex2/README.md

 - Employ statistical calculations in aggregations of your data
 - Integrate calculation input controls to simulate values in your visualizations

+🚩Please make a copy of the dashboard "Exercise 2.1 Create Basic Calculations within Stories"

 ⚠️Exercise check!
 Does your dashboard look like this screenshot in Edit mode?